 About the Institute

-The Institute of International Law and European Law at the Georg-August University of Goettingen comprises four chairs and is among the largest of its kind in Germany.
+The Institute of International Law and European Law at the Georg-August University of Goettingen comprises three departments and is among the largest of its kind in Germany.
 Founded in 1930 it has become a center of research in public international law, human rights, international economic and environmental law, European and constitutional law.

 The members of the Institute engage in various research projects, academic co-operations and international associations.
 They serve in judicial functions (German Federal Constitutional Court and United Nations Human Rights Committee), as legal representatives and as advisors for governmental and non-governmental institutions.